astropy/package-template/docs/ape17.rst

 GitHub now has an integrated CI service, GitHub Actions.
 If you wish to use Actions, a good place to start is the ``.github/workflows/ci_tests.yml`` file generated in :ref:`Step 0 <step-rerender>`.
 You can then see if any previous customizations you had made need to be copied over.
-This file shows how one can configure Actions to use tox to test different environments with different versions of python on different platforms.
+This file shows how one can configure Actions to use tox to test different environments with different versions of Python on different platforms.

 Step 14 - Update ReadTheDocs configuration
 ------------------------------------------